The library

 The install flow

 Section titled “The install flow”Installing is one click on the detail page.
-What actually happens:
+What happens:

-- The toolkit’s package is fetched from the library.
+- The toolkit’s bundle is fetched from the library.

-- The toolkit’s components register with your instance: sidebar entries, playbooks, goals, entity types.
+- The toolkit’s components register with your instance: sidebar entries, playbooks, entity types, widgets.

-- If the toolkit needs setup (e.g., paste an API key for an external service), a setup wizard runs.
+If the toolkit needs setup (e.g., paste an API key for an external service), a setup wizard runs after install.

-You’re not asked to restart anything, your AI doesn’t need a refresh, and you can start using the new capabilities immediately.
+You’re not asked to restart anything; your Jootle doesn’t need a refresh; you can start using the new capabilities immediately.

 After installing: try one thing